IsabellaAzu/memo/Rails/rails_04deviseの使い方.md

        <p class="notice"><%= notice %></p>
        <p class="alert"><%= alert %></p>

-  4. If you are deploying on Heroku with Rails 3.2 only, you may want to set:

-       config.assets.initialize_on_precompile = false

-     On config/application.rb forcing your application to not access the DB or load models when precompiling your assets.
+     * Not required for API-only Applications *

-  5. You can copy Devise views (for customization) to your app by running:
+  4. You can copy Devise views (for customization) to your app by running:

        rails g devise:views

+     * Not required *

 ===============================================================================

 【やること】